IBM’s Operations Management Areas: 10 Decisions, Productivity

 IBM’s managers use operations management policies in the 10 strategic decisions to maximize productivity in all areas of the information technology business.
-For example, the company’s approach in the area of quality management requires operations managers to ensure the satisfaction of high quality standards.
+For example, the company’s approach in the area of quality management requires operations managers to ensure the satisfaction of high-quality standards.
 Also, operations management personnel apply such policies to keep business processes productive.
 In relation, IBM’s operational efficiency depends on the effectiveness of human resource programs to maximize IBMers’ productivity.

 IBM’s Operations Management Areas, 10 Decisions

 1. Design of Goods and Services.
 This strategic decision area of operations management focuses on how to maintain consistently high quality within target cost limits for the company’s information technology products.
 For example, IBM’s operations managers look for methods to minimize cost fluctuations.
 These methods include continuous monitoring of operations to immediately solve problems.
 Considering the main strategic decisions emphasized in this area of operations management at IBM, such methods are on top of basic considerations for design specifications.
-For instance, managers implement design requirements and make the necessary allocations for cost, quality and resources, while keeping productivity targets.
+For instance, managers implement design requirements and make the necessary allocations for cost, quality, and resources, while keeping productivity targets.
 In this way, the value and technological breakthrough aims in IBM’s vision statement and mission statement are fulfilled along with the satisfaction of operational objectives.
-Moreover, managers aim to integrate technological opportunities, such as the ones identified in the PESTEL/PESTLE analysis of IBM, in the methods implemented in this strategic decision area of operations management.
+Moreover, managers aim to integrate technological opportunities, such as the ones identified in the PESTLE/PESTEL analysis of IBM, into the methods implemented in this strategic decision area of operations management.
 The goal is to keep operations flexible enough for business growth opportunities, while adhering to design specifications and operational consistency requirements.

 4. Location Strategy.
-This strategic decision area of operations management aims for optimal locations in considering suppliers, customers, employees, and other components of the business, thereby impacting the place or distribution element in IBM’s marketing mix or 4Ps.
+This strategic decision area of operations management aims for optimal locations in considering suppliers, customers, employees, and other components of the business, thereby impacting the place or distribution element in IBM’s marketing mix or 4P.
 This operational objective is addressed through strategies for online and non-online operations.
-For example, the company applies a traditional location strategy for non-online operations involving the manufacture, distribution and sale of its information technology products.
+For example, the company applies a traditional location strategy for non-online operations involving the manufacture, distribution, and sale of its information technology products.
 On the other hand, for online operations, IBM’s operations managers implement a centralized strategy that involves high-productivity work hubs or nodes that focus personnel, equipment, and related resources in a limited number of worldwide locations.

 5. Layout Design and Strategy.
 High efficiency and productivity in the flow of information and resources are the objectives in this strategic decision area of operations management.
 IBM satisfies these objectives through a combination of automation and the use of standards and best practices in the information technology industry.
 For example, the company’s operations managers utilize industry best practices in layout design for manufacturing.
 On the other hand, IBM has operational standards for automating information flow throughout the organization, such as standards for real-time information on server usage and related statistics.

 6. Job Design and Human Resources.
 The strategic decision in this area of operations management focuses on maintaining an effective workforce for the information technology business.
-IBM’s organizational structure influences operational approaches used for this area.
+IBM’s organizational structure (corporate structure) influences operational approaches used for this area.
 For example, human resource development programs are aligned with the specific functional requirements in the different segments or divisions of the organization.
-Also, IBM’s organizational culture determines operations managers’ productivity methods, as well as the various approaches used in improving human resource capabilities, considering the need to maintain cultural support for innovation.
+Also, IBM’s organizational culture (business culture) determines operations managers’ productivity methods, as well as the various approaches used in improving human resource capabilities, considering the need to maintain cultural support for innovation.

 8. Inventory Management.
 In this area of operations management, the strategic decision deals with maintaining adequate inventory while considering internal and external factors.
 For example, IBM must ensure adequate inventory despite challenges linked to vulnerabilities and risks facing firms in the information technology industry.
 The company has redundancy allowances and buffer inventory to address such operational issues and to account for fluctuations in market demand.
 Also, IBM’s operations managers achieve productivity objectives through inventory control based on real-time data on business processes and market needs and variations.